nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 This example will list all calendars for user annie::

  sudo -u www-data php occ dav:list-calendars annie

+``dav:dav:fix-missing-caldav-changes [user]`` tries to restore calendar sync changes when data in the calendarchanges table has been lost.
+If the user ID is omitted, the command runs for all users.
+This can take a while.

 ``dav::move-calendar [name] [sourceuid] [destinationuid]`` allows the admin to move a calendar named ``name`` from a user ``sourceuid`` to the user